 Camp Nelson is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Camp Nelson is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Camp Nelson who work in personal care services (42.22%), law enforcement and fire fighting (27.41%), and office and administrative support (24.44%).

-Being a small town, Camp Nelson does not have a public transit system used by locals to get to and from work.
+Camp Nelson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Camp Nelson are slightly less educated than the national average of 21.84% for the average city or town: 15.33% of adults in Camp Nelson have a bachelor's degree or advanced degree
+The percentage of adults in Camp Nelson with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.33% of adults in Camp Nelson have a bachelor's degree or advanced degree.

 The per capita income in Camp Nelson in 2022 was $64,973, which is wealthy relative to California and the nation.
 This equates to an annual income of $259,892 for a family of four.